Jordans Sustainable Agriculture Bursary

 The six winning undergraduates for the 2021 academic year were Alexandra Godfrey (Royal Agricultural University), Jen Hawkins (Royal Agricultural University), Phoebe Collins (Royal Agricultural University), Alex Young (Royal Agricultural University), George Alvis (Reading University) and Rory Bush (Reading University).

-“When I heard I had been awarded the bursary, I was overwhelmed, I never thought I would get this far.
-It is a great achievement, and I am very grateful to Jordans and The Prince’s Countryside Fund for giving me this opportunity.
-I hope to gain knowledge and learn from mentors to improve and make a difference to the future of farming.”
+“When I heard I had been awarded the bursary, I was overwhelmed.
+It is a great achievement, and I am very grateful to Jordans and The [Royal] Countryside Fund for giving me this opportunity.”

 Alice Lloyd, 2020 Winner